 2017 is a booming year for cryptocurrency.
-Bitcoin is an attractive, if risky, investment.
+Bitcoin is an attractive, if risky, crypto investment.
 Altcoins are fulfilling the dreams of day traders across the globe.
 And everyone wants a piece of the cryptocurrency action.

 That’s because cryptocurrency is here to stay, despite what you might read elsewhere.
 Digitized, decentralized currency makes certain online activities much easier.
 Furthermore, many people relate to the focus on privacy some cryptocurrencies offer.